How to Approach SSDI Reconsideration After a Denial

 Professional Medical Opinions

-Obtaining a detailed Medical Source Statement from your treating physician significantly strengthens your reconsideration.
+Some claimants choose to submit detailed Medical Source Statements from treating physicians to clarify functional limitations during reconsideration.
 These statements should specify functional limitations, work restrictions, and prognosis details.
 Socialsecuritydisability.com provides valuable resources for understanding medical documentation requirements.

 Timeline Compliance